Skip to main content

 Purpose

-The purpose of this project is to develop Para-Impact, a professional development package to train supervising teachers to utilize practice-based coaching (PBC) to improve paraprofessionals' implementation of systematic instruction for elementary students with moderate to severe developmental disabilities (MSDD).
-Students with MSDD - including those with autism, significant intellectual disabilities, and multiple disabilities - typically require frequent and intense exposure to evidence-based practices delivered with a high degree of fidelity.
+This project developed Para-Impact, a professional development package to train supervising teachers to utilize practice-based coaching (PBC) to improve paraprofessionals' implementation of systematic instruction for elementary students with moderate to severe developmental disabilities (MSDD).
+Students with MSDD — including those with autism, significant intellectual disabilities, and multiple disabilities — typically require frequent and intense exposure to evidence-based practices delivered with a high degree of fidelity.
 However, the paraprofessionals that often serve these students receive little to no formal training in implementing evidence-based practices, such as systematic instruction, and the special education teachers with whom they work have limited experience supervising and training paraprofessionals to implement such practices.
-The current project will develop Para-Impact to address this research-to-practice gap, and provide a mechanism to support teachers in training and supervising paraprofessionals in the implementation of systematic instruction for students with MSDD, with the ultimate aim of improving classroom climate and students' active engagement, academic responding, on-task behavior, and progress on individualized educational goals.
+The current project developed Para-Impact to address this research-to-practice gap and to provide a mechanism to support teachers in training and supervising paraprofessionals in implementing systematic instruction for students with MSDD, ultimately improving the classroom climate and students' active engagement, academic responding, on-task behavior, and progress on individualized educational goals.

 Project Activities

-The research team will use an iterative process to develop Para-Impact.
-In Year 1, the research team will use feedback from focus groups of teachers, paraprofessionals, and school administrators and a team of content and school-based experts to develop the instructional modules, coaching materials, training manuals, and supporting tools.
-In Year 2, the research team will collect information on the intervention's feasibility and usability through a series of single-case design studies.
-In the Year 3 pilot study, a randomized controlled trial will be conducted to evaluate the promise of Para-Impact for improving teacher, paraprofessional, student, and classroom outcomes.
+The research team used an iterative process to develop Para-Impact, beginning with feedback from focus groups to generate the initial instructional modules, coaching materials, training manuals, and supporting tools.
+Next, the research team determined the intervention's feasibility and usability through a series of single-case design studies.
+Lastly, they conducted a randomized controlled trial to evaluate the promise of Para-Impact for improving teacher, paraprofessional, student, and classroom outcomes.

 Structured Abstract